atomjack/cmbot/README.md

 		earliest_scrobble: '' // If you want /plays to add that the number of plays shown is from the date of your first scrobble, put it here, and it will append it ("since _____")
 	},
 	scrobble: true, // Set to false to not have the bot scrobble tracks to last.fm
-	playsMode: 'lastfm', // use either 'lastfm' or 'mysql'
+	playsMode: 'lastfm', // use either 'lastfm' or 'mysql' or 'sqlite'
 	songkick: {
 		api_key: '' // Get an API key here: http://www.songkick.com/developer/
 	},